34 35th St., Unit 26, Brooklyn, NY, 11232

-Open(Art) is a joint initiative launched by Eyebeam and Mozilla to support creativity at the intersection of art and the open web.
-It is a unique opportunity for artists and technologists to collaborate on new work that catalyzes creative participation on a global scale.
-Selected artists and technologists will develop projects that push the boundaries of online or networked culture and address contemporary social challenges, while contributing to the community of practice around creative code.
+Open(Art) was a joint initiative launched by Eyebeam and Mozilla to support creativity at the intersection of art and the open web.
+It was a unique opportunity for artists and technologists to collaborate on new work catalyzing creative participation on a global scale.
+Selected artists and technologists developed projects that push the boundaries of online or networked culture and address contemporary social challenges, while contributing to the community of practice around creative code.

 Three Open(Art) Fellows were selected from an open call for proposals, and awarded a $15,000 production budget and resources to develop their projects, including desk space and access to design, research, and fabrication studios at Eyebeam’s New York location.
-Selected projects will be featured though public events taking place in 2013.
+The Fellows' work is presented through an exhibition and workshops taking place at Eyebeam, July 12 – August 11, 2013.

 About Open(Art) Fellows

 Forrest Oliphant - Meemoo

 Meemoo brings the power of app development to everyone.
 It's an HTML5 data flow programming environment with an emphasis on realtime audio-visual manipulation.
 Using an intuitive visual interface that lets users connect modules together using colorful "wires," Meemoo lets anyone remix and build their own creative apps right in the browser.